Sustainability

 • Corporate Model of Regulatory Compliance.
 Since 2009, Adif has had a Code of Ethics and Conduct approved by the Board of Directors, updated together with the rest of the policies and procedures implementing it in 2018 and 2019, taking into account legislative changes and the continuous improvement process of the Model.
 Access to the Ethics Channel

 • Corporate Anti-Fraud Policy.
 This applies to all members of the Board of Directors, Senior Management and in general, without exception and whatever their position, responsibility, occupation or geographic location, to all Adif employees.
-Institutional Declaration of the Fight Against Fraud
+Through the Institutional Anti-Fraud Declaration it demonstrates a commitment to maintaining the highest standards in compliance with legal, ethical, and moral norms and adopting the principles of integrity, impartiality, and honesty.

 • Comprehensive Risk Management Model.
 This enables the establishment of appropriate information channels that guarantee adequate communication to promote a culture of proactive risk management in all areas of the company, maintaining consistent risk levels.
 In the evolution of the corporate model, an analysis of the ESG components is being carried out as part of the review of the Entity's risk map.
 Adif Comprehensive Risk Management Policy

-The ultimate goal of non-financial information is to create value for our stakeholders, hence the importance of reporting sustainability in the business field, based on transparency in terms of ESG issues that go beyond financial issues.
+The ultimate goal of the Sustainability Statement is to create value for our stakeholders, based on transparency on ESG issues that go beyond financial matters.

 Available in our Transparency section: